You can’t overestimate the value of feedback in the remote work setting.

 A 360 review is a performance management system that provides employees with anonymous feedback from various people.
 This feedback is provided by peers, subordinates, managers, direct reports, even vendors and customers.
 This helps remote workers to have a complete idea of their impact within the company.

-You should also consider having employees to provide self-evaluation.
+You should also consider having employees provide self-evaluation.
 A self-evaluation gives you a solid base to discuss strong and weak points during monthly and quarterly meetings.

 Give Powerful Feedback